WithersWorld/WithersWolrd/README.md

 # Welcome to WebyHow
-WebyHelp helps you know how to install or use things
+WebyHow helps you know how to install or use things

 Installing apps on Chromebook
   - Installing Linux on Chromebook